-When it comes to spider extermination in Fresno, one of the most common misconceptions is that creating a barrier is the best way to keep spiders away.
+One of the most common misconceptions regarding spider extermination in Fresno is that creating a barrier is the best way to keep spiders away.
 This is only step one to an effective spider treatment.
-With spiders long legs they are often able to walk over many types of pest barrier without adverse effects.
+With spiders’ long legs, they can often walk over many types of pest barriers without adverse effects.

-A good spider treatment starts with creating long term barrier.
-The second step is do to a broadcast treatment in the places they hide such as inside bushes.
+A good spider treatment starts with creating a long-term barrier.
+The second step is to broadcast treatment in their hiding places, such as inside bushes.
 It is also recommended that this treatment be done with an organic spray if any kids or pets use the yard.
 The broadcast spray should start at the fence line and moves inward to the structure.
-All the bushes, lawn and flower beds should be treated.
+All the bushes, lawns, and flower beds should be treated.
 Most companies have stopped including a power spray.
-It is important to treat spiders where they hide and removing the spiders food (Bugs) source.
+It is essential to treat spiders where they hide and remove the spider’s food (Bugs) source.

 There are several spiders in Fresno we encounter more than any other: